jolly-io/Data_Engineering_Articles/README.md

            Hot data is commonly retreived multiple times per day.
 For example, systems that service user requests CRM systems, ticketting systems etc. And then, there is `lukewarm data` and `cold data` that are less frequently accessed.
 -  Ingestion:
       * Source systems and Ingestion presents the most significant bottlenecks of the data engineering lifecycle.
-This is because the engineer has little to no control of these processes.
+This is because the engineer has little to no control of the management of these two processes.

 -  Transformation
 -  Serving